nodejitsu/persistent-ghost/README.md

 Other required options are configured automatically post-deployment.

+### Differences
+This module has ghost as dependencies.
+It's the lastest available ghost release with some tiny adjustments.
+Any adjustment that is useful in general will be discussed with the ghost team.
+These modifications include:

+- absolute upload path to filesystem for `content/images`

 ### Disclaimer
 To overcome the file persistance problem, user content is persisted to mongoDB.
 Hacky?
 Yes we know, however it is a quick fix for which we had the resources.